TelamonPegasus/sign-react/README.md

 # Description

-Project in progress.
+Project in progress...

 ### Achieved

 - client side and server side
-- built simple responsive navigation bar based on React router v6 with pages and forms
+- simple responsive navigation bar based on React router v6 with pages and forms
 - register user and send data to the MongoDB data base
 - login to the protected content
-- create token
+- create access token

-At the moment the token is stored in the Web API local storage but this is not very save method so I will change it.
+At the moment the token is stored in the Web API such as local storage but this is not very save method so I will change it.

 ### To DO